jeremiah-corrado/fem_2d/paper.md

 ## *hp*-Refinement API:

-FEM_2D's primary advantage over other FEM libraries, such as the Deal.II library [@dealII93], is its highly dynamic and expressive *hp*-refinement API.
+`FEM_2D`'s primary offering to the FEM research community is its highly dynamic and expressive *hp*-refinement API.
 Unlike many other quadrilateral-element FEM packages, `FEM_2D` supports n-irregular anisotropic *h*-refinement as well as anisotropic *p*-refinement.
 In other words, there are far fewer limitations on the shape, location, or orientation of new elements when adding them to the Mesh.
 The polynomial expansion orders of the Basis Functions associated with each element can also be modified separately in each direction.
 This level of freedom would not be possible without the underlying RBS methodology.

 The following example shows how some of the $h$-refinement methods may be used to modify a mesh structure.
 It is important to note that there are three primary $h$-refinement types which are designated by the `HRef` enum: